 While KEF itself has hosted elegant gala dances, down in the basement things are a little more casual and a lot louder.
 A dizzying line-up of international DJs guarantees a playlist of cracking tunes, and the extensive cocktail menu has everything from classic cosmos to ‘extreme’ concoctions like Liquid Opium, a deadly blend of vodka, absinthe, sambuca, lemonade and grenadine.

 For a taste of Britain, specifically meat and two veg washed down with a refreshingly cool beer, head to Ben Hall, Ekaterinburg’s very own English pub.
 With its mahogany sit-up bar and classic collection of draft beers, its patrons could be forgiven for thinking they’re a few thousand miles to the west – particularly after they’ve had a few.

 This isn’t a pub per se, though, as Ben Hall rivals its clubbier rivals by hosting bands and a regular Saturday DJ night.
-The food is pretty varied too, with both Italian and Mexican favourites on the menu alongside the English staples.
-If you’re travelling in a big group, you can make a reservation online and even pick out exactly which table you’d like.
+The food is pretty varied too, with both Italian and Mexican favorites on the menu alongside the English staples.
+If you’re traveling in a big group, you can make a reservation online and even pick out exactly which table you’d like.